 Bear in Mind That Sometimes the Salary Isn’t the Priority

 Since you’re relocating and you must have a stable income of money to live without constantly worrying, you should consider putting a salary in second place.
 Be sure you find a position where you’ll have enough money for a living, and that you can advance later on.
-Move into a smaller home to cut costs.
+Consider relocating to the suburbs, or move into a smaller home and donate unwanted items to cut the costs of moving for starters.
 Not everyone’s in a position to choose where to work, so accepting a chance in a state you’re relocating to would mean building a foundation for a future career.

 Take Some Time to Prepare for Interviews